cristyansv/pager-backend-test/README.md

 # Pager Code Test
-solution to the proposed code exercise

-is based mainly on the pattern of injection of dependencies, so the configuration file is responsible for making the composition of controllers, services and repositories
+this solutions is mainly based on the injection pattern, so the configuration file is responsible for making the composition of controllers, services and repositories

 #### notes